Better Parameter-free Stochastic Optimization with ODE Updates for Coin-Betting: ODE Updates for Coin-Betting Optimization

 where for any $j = 0, \delta, 2\delta, \dots, 1-\delta$, we define $w_t:=0$, $s_j := \boldsymbol{1}[\tilde{F}_t(\bx_{t+j}) \neq F_{-}]$, and $w_{t+j+\delta} := w_{t+j} - \delta s_j \langle \bg_t, \bx_{t+j}\rangle$. \end{lemma}

 \begin{proof} We use the fact that $\tilde{F}_t$ is differentiable everywhere but in $\bx_t$ where we choose as subgradient the zero vector.
 So, overall the subgradient can only assume the value $\bg_t$ and $\boldsymbol{0}$.
 In particular, the subgradient is the null vector iff $s_j=0$.
-This proves the updates of $w_t$ and $\btheta_t$, while $\btheta_t$ and $H_t$ are updated accordingly to the update rules in \eqref{eq:coin2}. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:main}] We now consider the limit of the previous mini-updates in Lemma~\ref{lemma:discr} when $\delta$ goes to zero.
-We immediately obtain that

-where $\bpsi$ is some function that represents the continuous trajectory of the iterates.
+This proves the updates of $w_t$ and $\btheta_t$, while $\btheta_t$ and $H_t$ are updated accordingly to the update rules in \eqref{eq:coin2}. \end{proof} We now consider the case when $\delta$ goes to 0 and prove the Theorem~\ref{thm:main}. \begin{proof}[Proof of Theorem~\ref{thm:main}] We now consider the limit of the previous mini-updates in Lemma~\ref{lemma:discr} when $\delta$ goes to zero.
+We immediately obtain that where $\bpsi$ is some function that represents the continuous trajectory of the iterates.
 In particular, $\bx_t=\bpsi(t,0)$.
 Later, we will prove that $\bpsi$ coincides with the one we defined in \eqref{eq:flow_x}.
-Also, defining $h_t$ as
+Also, defining $h_t$ as we have Hence, using the above results in \eqref{eq:coin2}, we obtain the trajectory of $\bx_t$ to $\bx_{t+1}$ is described by